BinWang0213/PyGRDECL/README.md

 </p>

 `PyGRDECL` is a open source library for converting a Eclipse grid with properties to a vtu-file.
-(to be opened in ParaView for example)
+(to be opened in ParaView for example). `PyVTK` (https://pypi.python.org/pypi/PyVTK) is required to write unstructure grid vtk files.

+After downloading and unzipping the current <a href="https://github.com/BinWang0213/PyGRDECL/archive/master.zip">repository</a>, navigate to the library directory and run a simple example contained in `Example.ipynb`:

 # Read a simple grid file

-After downloading and unzipping the current <a href="https://github.com/BinWang0213/PyGRDECL/archive/master.zip">repository</a>, navigate to the library directory and run a simple example contained in `Example.ipynb`:

 <p align="center">
   <img src = "https://github.com/BinWang0213/PyGRDECL/blob/master/img/Fault.png" height="300">